BitcoinDesign/Guide/guide/getting-started/software.md

 It’s common to use node management software.
 This simplifies the setup, management and monitoring of nodes by providing graphical user interfaces to interact with the lower level node software instead of CLIs.

 </div>

+## Command-line interfaces (CLI)

+Primarily used by developers, CLIs offer feature-rich ways to interact with nodes and other Bitcoin software.
+They can be thought of as general-purpose toolboxes, so they require certain technical knowledge and are not optimized for specific use cases.
+New features are often first included in a CLI and then later added to graphical user interfaces (GUI).

+{% include image.html
+   image = "/assets/images/guide/getting-started/software/cli-example.jpg"
+   retina = "/assets/images/guide/getting-started/software/cli-example@2x.jpg"
+   alt-text = "Illustrative interface of a command-line interaction" caption = 'Command line interfaces are text-only.
+Texture by [Joel Filipe](https://unsplash.com/@joelfilip){:target="_blank" rel="nofollow"} on [Unsplash](https://unsplash.com){:target="_blank" rel="nofollow"}.' width = 800
+   height = 350
+%}

 ## Mining software